Andrew-Jones657/andrew-jones657.github.io/README.md

 <p> My educational background is in geography, German language and culture, Geographic Information Science, and mathematics.
 More specfically, I graduated from Western Kentucky University in 2020 with Bachelor's degrees in Human Geography and German, as well as minors in mathematics and GIS. </p> <br>

-<p> Outside of work, I enjoy walking, cycling, hiking, traveling, camping, photography, and spending time with my friends and family. </p>
+<p> Outside of work, I enjoy walking, cycling, hiking, traveling, camping, photography, and spending time with my friends and family. </p> <br>

+<p> Check out some photos of places I have visited in this web map below.
+I have a rather large backlog, so more locations and photos will be added over time. </p> <br>

+<p> WIP </p>

 </body>